Mikuni Carb Installation and Tuning Instructions

 The photo below shows the stock SU lever type linkage on a Volvo 140 attached to lever arm on the shaft between the 2 carbs.
 Note the throttle return spring recommended to assure that the throttle plates completely return to their resting position.

-Choke hook-up is simple and will normally use the car's stock choke cable, either dual or single, with a slight modification.
+Choke hook-up is simple and will normally use the car's stock choke cable, either dual or single, with a modification to put the right size "ball" fitting on the end.
 However, some customers have found it easier to replace the stock cables with brake cables from a bicycle shop.
-See details of both installations below.
+If your stock cables are not long enough there is an easy and inexpensive way to extend them.
+See installation details below.

 On the back of the carb there is a black fitting in the shape of a hex nut with a small hole in the center. ( Some carbs may be delivered with a short choke cable attached through this hole. ) In either case, unscrew this fitting.
 There is a spring behind it that will cause the fitting to pop out when it is unscrewed.
 Under the spring is a brass plunger with a slot in the top.
 This is the choke or cold start plunger.
 Pulling it outwards opens a passage which allows more fuel to flow into the carb.